 After downloading the driver, press the Windows key + R to open the Run dialog box.
 Type in devmgmt.msc in Run and hit the ENTER key to open Device Manager.
 Expand Sound, Video, and Game Controllers on the Device Manager list and right-click on your sound device.

 Next, click on the Uninstall Device option from the context menu.
-Ensure to mark the checkbox for Delete the driver software for this device before hitting the Uninstall button.
+Make sure to mark the checkbox for Delete the driver software for this device before hitting the Uninstall button.
 Allow Windows to uninstall the driver completely and then reboot your machine.

 On startup, double-click on the sound driver you downloaded earlier and install it.
 On completion of the driver installation, reboot your computer again.